SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="300" src="/html/early.html"></iframe>
 From this result, we can see a small tendency to be more critical when a game is released in early access.
 They usually have many bugs and sometimes, a game changes so much during development that early adopters of a game will not like how it is evolving.
 In protest, they may write "Not recommended" reviews.
-This funding model also has some issues, as some game developers might take the money and abandon development, but those incidents are quite rare, and did not occur for any of the games in our dataset.
+This funding model also has some issues, as some game developers might take the money and abandon development, but those incidents are quite rare and did not occur for any of the games in our dataset.

 #### Average rating from users that posted a certain number of reviews<br>